gemeofficial/gemeblog/blog/2024-11-06-geme-composter-discount-codes-official/index.md

 | **ThankYouMom**     | Expired | Mother's Day 2024                                | May            |
 | **Vesak**           | Expired | Vesak's Day 2024                                 | May            |
 | **GEMEEarthDay**    | Expired | Mother's Day 2024                                | Apirl          |

+## Another way to get discount

+Ask a friend for a[GEME referral code](https://www.geme.bio/geme-referral), if he/she owns a GEME.